Laminitis Case Study

 This is the progress from October to January.
 As you can see, the hoof is looking much better already.
 The foot has come back under the leg where it is supposed to be, the heels and frog have opened up and the breakover is much closer to where it should be.

 The green outline is the hoof shape we are aiming for, so we need to grow more toe height to get the coffin bone back to a more healthy position.
 However, with the presence of the ski tip, we may not be able to achieve a straight toe wall.
-In the meantime, we have put her in a pair of very small (and cute) easyboot epics with pads which are giving her protection until we grow more toe and sole depth.
+In the meantime, we have put her in a pair of very small (and cute) boots with pads which are giving her protection until we grow more toe and sole depth.

 To date (Jan 2012) Mary is much more comfortable and is back to enjoying her life instead of being in constant pain.
 She has Insulin Resistance (which is very common in ponies) so we will always have to watch her diet but blood tests confirmed that she does not have Cushings which is really good news.